Renewed You Yoga

 Because of yoga, I have a renewed sense of purpose.
 I am still me but I am happier, I am more grounded in my sense of self.
 I believe in the power within myself and the power in all of us, in all living beings.
 That we share energy, we are all connected, we all wish to be happy and share this opportunity to live and breathe.

 As a teacher, I have the honour of sharing what I have learned from my teachers and what I continue to learn.
 It is a gift to see my students take a much needed restful moment in savasana or giggle at themselves and each other in Happy Baby pose.
 I see growth and change in the faces of my students as they overcome awkwardness and join me in chanting Om, and as they challenge their bodies in poses and work towards improving their wellbeing.
 In my pregnancy yoga classes I witness mothers to be share stories and provide support for each other during one of the most sacred times in life.

 Yoga revived a sense of fun, a playfulness and creativity from within.
 I have restored confidence in myself and reduced fear.
 With abandon I curl my way up into headstand (often with a tumble) and smile at myself with every wobble.
 I am not defeated.

 Yoga gave me a voice – something relevant to say from my heart.
 A message of hope for those who may be feeling stressed, disconnected and exhausted.
 Yoga can restore, revitalise and regenerate.
 Yoga renews.
 You just have to try it.
 You just have to let it.

 Contact me to find out more.

-As I continue to explore yoga and teaching in Southport, I like to share moments of joy, inspiration and vulnerability – check out my blog posts!
+As I continue to explore yoga and spiritual life, I share moments of joy, inspiration and vulnerability in my blog posts.